Dacris Software

 Building a Self-Writing App with Maestro

 Let's build a self-writing .NET app using Maestro Framework and Ollama integration.
-This tutorial assumes you've already downloaded and installed Maestro Framework from Dacris Software.
+This tutorial assumes you've already downloaded and installed Maestro Framework version 2.0 or later from Dacris Software.
 You will also need Ollama installed locally with Phi-3 Mini as its main large language model.
 Note - For LLMs to work locally, you must have a powerful enough GPU or an NPU.

 Maestro allows anyone to build an app using minimal code and maximal configuration.
 It makes use of "interactions" - little building blocks that perform single tasks.